Awpatterson217/customshells/README.md

 # CustomShells
-A Node.js library to simplify the use of shells and navigation of file systems.
+ A library to simplify the use of shells in Node.js
 <br>
 <br>
 <a href="https://badge.fury.io/js/customshells"><img src="https://badge.fury.io/js/customshells.svg" alt="npm version" height="18"></a>